MineJoanna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that will play the StarWars IV episode in the terminal
+a script that deletes all files in the current working directory that end with the character ~